 1. Manually Collect Leads Through Ads Manager

-Once you launch your campaign and the ads are active, you will be able to view the number of leads that have resulted from it within Ads Manager.
+Once you launch your The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. and the ads are active, you will be able to view the number of leads that have resulted from it within Ads Manager.
 When viewing the “Ads” tab, there should be a column for “Leads (Form).”

 If you can’t find this column within the “Ads” tab, click to customize columns…

 Then run a search for “leads (form)” to find that data and check the box.